andrewpkitchin/andrewpkitchin.github.io/_posts/2025-03-02-attribution-part-one.md

 ## winning the attribution war

 Each advertising platform tracks interactions independently and naturally claims credit for conversions (the so-called attribution war).
-If marketers simply add up conversions reported by, for example, Facebook and Google, they'll likely overcount results because both channels are claiming the same victory.
+If marketers simply add up conversions reported by say Facebook and Google, they'll likely overcount results because both channels are claiming the same victory.
 Determining how to divide credit among these touchpoints is the heart of attribution.

 ## you get what you're allowed to measure